N

 About Me

 Professor Brown is an award-winning author, sexual assault advocate, and #AcademicMama.
 Dr. Brown's research interests lie broadly in identity politics, legislative studies, and Black women's studies.
 She specializes in Black women’s politics and holds a graduate certificate in Women's and Gender Studies.
 While trained as a political scientist, her scholarship on intersectionality seeks to push beyond disciplinary constraints to think more holistically about the politics of identity.
+She is the immediate past lead editor of Politics, Groups, and Identities a journal of the Western Political Science Association

 Professor Brown is part of the #MeTooPoliSci Collective where she spearheads efforts to stop sexual harassment in the discipline.
 Alongside Elizabeth Sharrow, Stella Rouse and Rebecca Gill, Brown was awarded a collaborative grant totaling $1,000,794 from the National Science Foundation's ADVANCE program.
 The project, titled "#MeTooPoliSci Leveraging A Professional Association to Address Sexual Harassment in Political Science," capitalizes on the power that professional associations have to model, facilitate, and incentivize change in the climate and culture of the disciplines they serve through a substantial partnership with the American Political Science Association.